 I met up with Deb on a one-day trip with her to the Tu Lan Cave system, which had only been explored (by her and Howard) just two years previously.
 According to Debs, the total length of the system is about 11 km of new cave and there’s still more to be found – hence the six-week expedition they’ve got planned for March and April this year.
 The trip involved a jungle trek to the entrance of the cave, and a lot of swimming inside the systems.
 Each swim only lasted around 10-15 minutes, and despite the water being cold, I was neither fearful nor… well, all that cold, really.

 The best time to visit?
 March and April!
-If you’re still in South East Asia, then I’ll see you at Tu Lan then!
-This trip can also be extended up to 4 days, with nights spent camping in the jungle!
+This trip can also be extended up to four days, with nights spent camping in the jungle!

 Easy Tiger Phong Nha Hostel